Indian Institute of Information Technology, Pune

-Indian Institute of Information Technology, Pune (abbreviated IIITP), is one of the Indian Institutes of Information Technology, a group of institutes of Higher education in India focused on Information Technology.
+Indian Institute of Information Technology (IIIT), Pune (abbreviated IIITP), is one of the Indian Institutes of Information Technology, a group of institutes of Higher education in India focused on Information Technology.
 It is established by the Ministry of Education (MoE), formerly the Ministry of Human Resource Development, Government of India and few industry partners as Not-for-profit Public Private Partnership (N-PPP) Institution.
 IIIT Pune was declared as an Institute of National Importance (INI) in August 2017.

-History
+History and legislative foundation

+The Indian Institute of Information Technology, Pune (IIITP) was established in 2016 by the Ministry of Education (MoE), Government of India, in partnership with the Government of Maharashtra and industry partners.

+The institute was granted the status of an Institute of National Importance (INI) under the Indian Institutes of Information Technology (Public-Private Partnership) Act, 2017.
+This statutory framework grants the institute complete academic and administrative autonomy to innovate in advanced technological fields.

 IIITP is located in Pune, Maharashtra, and it started its academic sessions from July 2016.
 It offers two courses in Bachelor of Technology (B.Tech.), Computer Science and Engineering (CSE) and Electronics and Communication Engineering (ECE).
 From A.Y.
 2019–20, the institute has started Master of Technology (M.Tech.) and Doctor of Philosophy (Ph.D.) programmes.
 The institute offers M.Tech. programmes through its department of CSE with specialization in Artificial Intelligence (AI) and department of ECE with specialization in Internet of Things (IoT).

 M.Tech. programmes are two years structured programmes with credit components from one year of course work and one year of project/ thesis.
 The academic programme leading to the Ph.D. degree involves a course credit requirement and a research thesis submission.
 The Institute encourages research in interdisciplinary areas through a system of joint supervision and interdepartmental group activities.

 To address the challenges faced by the Indian IT industry and growth of the domestic IT market, the Ministry of Education, Government of India intended to establish twenty Indian Institutes of Information Technology (IIIT), on a Not-for-profit Public Private Partnership (N-PPP) basis.
 The partners in setting up the IIITs are Ministry of Education, Governments of the respective States where each IIIT will be established, and the industry.

 IIITP was approved by the Government of India's Ministry of Education.
 IIITP has been set up on a public–private partnership (PPP) basis.
 Fifty percent of the stakes are held by Ministry of Education, whereas thirty five percent is held by the Government of Maharashtra; the rest is held by industry partners.